 General Assembly's facilities meet ADA accessibility standards.
 All Campuses are equipped with dedicated classrooms, student lounge space, private conference rooms for group work and 1:1 meetings with instructional staff, on-floor restrooms, daytime storage for student belongings, and a full kitchen for Immersive student use.
 GA does not currently provide equipment for student use or loan.
-A laptop with an up-to-date operating system and wireless Internet capability is required for all of our courses.
+A laptop with an up-to-date operating system and wireless Internet capability is required for all of our courses as further described in our Admissions Policy.